kenthejr/dids-memo-fields/hip-55.md

 - Link a Hedera entity to an external service, for instance a DID on an HTS token could represent the KYC provider that administers the KYC flag on user accounts
 - Link a Hedera entity to a different public key than of the owner/admin – enabling off-ledger authenticated interactions between that owner and other parties (without reusing Hedera keys)
 - Link two different Hedera entities, for instance an HCS topic and a corresponding HTS token
-- Link a Hedera entity to appropriate certifications about the actors that own or mange that entity, for instance, the renewable energy certifications (using the Verrifiable Credentiqals [1] standard) of an inverter as validated by a 3rd party
+- Link a Hedera entity to appropriate certifications about the actors that own or mange that entity, for instance, the renewable energy certifications (using the Verifiable Credentials [2] standard) of an inverter as validated by a 3rd party

 ## Specification